Eugenio Lucas Villaamil: Biography

 His paintings always showed the influence of his father.
 He specialized in Aragonese themes; notably in his bullfight scenes which were often very ornate.
-Traditional costumbrista scenes of Madrid, featuring colorful majas and chisperos, were also one of his fortés and were very popular.
+Traditional costumbrista scenes of Madrid, featuring colorful majas and chisperos, were also one of his fortes and were very popular.
 Many of his early works were 18th century tableaus.

 He made copies of many of Goya's paintings, from the Museo del Prado and the private collection of José Lázaro Galdiano.
 He also painted frescoes in Galdiano's home, which is now a museum.
 In addition, he was popular as a portrait painter among the bourgeoisie and, in contrast to his costumbrista works, also provided them with scenes from high society; often with a Parisian flavor.

 Despite his popularity and his being awarded the Order of Charles III, he never quite emerged from the shadow of his father.
 In fact, some of his works were mistakenly attributed to his father and are still in the process of being properly identified.
 He died in Madrid, aged 60.